-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 There are some who simply collect passports like they would any other status symbol, from cars to summer homes.

-"It shows that one has reached a certain financial level that allows them to invest in a second citizenship," says Katz.
+"It shows that one has reached a certain financial level that allows them to invest in a second citizenship," said Katz.

 "Like buying an expensive car, it serves a purpose but it also shows that one can afford it."

-The only high-net worth group who's not collecting passports?
+The only high-net-worth group who's not collecting passports?
 Billionaires.

-"Billionaires usually will have taken care of these issues when they are still 'simple' millionaires," says Katz.
+"Billionaires usually will have taken care of these issues when they are still 'simple' millionaires," said Katz.

 "It is generally something that they start thinking about when they reach a net worth of a million or two."

-Note: This story was originally published in September 2017.
-It was updated in October 2019.